Is Downsizing to One Car in Retirement the Right Move for You?

 What I Don't Like About Having One Car

-This section should have probably been title "I miss my truck."
+This section should have probably been titled "I miss my truck."
 While I can load my fly fishing pontoon boat and mountain bikes in the Honda CRV, having my truck would have made this easier.

 Occasionally, there are times when a second vehicle might have been nice to have due to some scheduling conflicts.
 For example, I've wanted to go fishing or maybe golfing on a day when my wife has an appointment.